 Finally, we get to the "bottom line," and we read Net Profit (sometimes referred to as Net Income.)
 This is the end result of all of the above.
 This is truly the money you get to put in your own pocket as the owner.

 Here is the frustrating part of P&Ls when it comes to running your retail store - they tell the story of revenue and expenses, but not cash flow.
 Cash flow is key in retail.
 You need to be able to pay your bills each month.
 A P&L will show how much money your store made, but if you have large Payables (bills to your vendors for merchandise), the P&L will not reflect that.

 This is reflected in the Balance Sheet.
 For example, if you bought $1,000 worth of shoes from a vendor and the vendor gave you 90 days dating (90 days to pay it,) the sales of those shoes would show on your revenue line.
 But since you have not paid the bill yet, the cash you have in the bank from the sales may not be enough to cover the debt.
 In retail, cash is king, and the P&L does not tell you about cash.

 So in the last example, your Balance Sheet would show the revenue from the sale reflected in your cash on hand, but also the debt you owe to pay for it reflected in accounts payable.
 So while your P&L will show you made money on the sale, the Balance Sheet will still show that you owe the vendor and therefore look like you didn't get the revenue- at least not as much - since it has subtracted what you owe.

-I cannot tell you the number of times I have set across the table from a retailer who was dumbfounded by this.
-Their P&L's that say they are profitable, but they cannot pay their bills.
-Manage cash flow wisely and this will never happen to you.
+Retailers are sometimes dumbfounded by this.
+Their P&L's say they are profitable, but they cannot pay their bills.
+Manage cash flow wisely, and this will never happen to you.
 Use the P&L to analyze your performance, but remember what it is telling you and what it is not telling you.